jlan84/train-to-busan-parsing-assignment/assignment.md

 ## Part 1 - Explore the data (and Introduction to Jupyter Notebooks)

-Before jumping to making the application we should first get a sense for what the data are like.
+Before making the application let's first get a sense for what the data are like.
 In this case, you can simply navigate to the text file and read it using the command line utility `less`.
 Try it:
 ```bash
 $ less train_to_busan_description.txt
 ```

-But let's it explore it in a more quantitative way using Python.
+But let's it explore it more quantitatively using Python.
 Data exploration is a perfect use-case for Jupyter Notebooks.

 ### Jupyter Notebooks